 (September - October) Get a clear understanding of what your options are for electives during medical school at UNC

-As a 1st year student, attend the IHF summer experiences discussions (scheduled for September 1-2, 2015), global health interest group meetings for Honduran Health Alliance and Proyecto Puentes de Salud, and learn about what your options are for global health electives and courses during medical school at UNC (Fall of 1st year).
+As a 1st year student, attend the IHF summer experiences discussions, global health interest group meetings for Honduran Health Alliance and Proyecto Puentes de Salud, and learn about what your options are for global health electives and courses during medical school at UNC (Fall of 1st year).